HyperionDev22100004150/finalCapstone/README.md

+install python from https://www.python.org/downloads/ to run the code

 Add a detailed README file for each project that you have pushed to GitHub.
 README files should contain the following:
 ○ The project name.